DGHP/api/readme.md

 ```

 `GET` - `/characters`
-> get all the cahracters
+> get all the cahracters.No authrisation needed.

 ```json
 [